samjulien/blog/_posts/2018-04-05-best-practices-in-android-development.markdown

 description: "We will take a look at some standard practices we should apply when building Android applications."
 longdescription: "Best practices are simply professional standards that are acceptable in a field.
 In this article, we will take a look at some best practices in Android development to help us build better apps.
 We will also make use of Kotlin for the snippets."
 date: 2018-04-05 08:30
-category: Technical Guide, Mobile, Android
+category: Technical Guide, Deep Dive, Android
 author:
   name: "Idorenyin Obong"
   url: "https://twitter.com/kingidee"